 This building overlooks the lovely green space of Jefferson Square.

-The ELC central corridor’s walls honor past and present students with awards plaques and honors projects displayed prominently.
+The ENLI central corridor’s walls honor past and present students with awards plaques and honors projects displayed prominently.

 This common area is where graduating seniors are recognized at the end of the spring semester with a reception and awards.

-Combs 139 is a a large meeting room used for multiple ELC classes and special events.
+Combs 139 is a a large meeting room used for multiple ENLI classes and special events.

 With auditorium-style seating, Combs 139 serves as the meeting space for several larger classes.